He Yingqin: Rise and fall in KMT

-With the defeat of Japan in August 1945, He was appointed as representative of both the Chinese Government and the Southeast Asia Allied Forces at the September 9th ceremony in Nanjing to accept the statement of surrender submitted by General Yasuji Okamura, who was Commander of Japanese troops in China at that time. host the surrender of Japanese troops in China.
-This historic moment put He under the spotlight of the world, and was the peak of his career.
+With the defeat of Japan in August 1945, He was appointed as representative of both the Chinese Government and the Southeast Asia Allied Forces at the September 9th ceremony in Nanjing to accept the statement of surrender submitted by General Yasuji Okamura, who was Commander of Japanese troops in China at that time, hosting the surrender of all Japanese troops in China, Burma, and India.

 In 1946, the KMT government set up the Defense Department to take charge of military operations against CCP forces in the Chinese Civil War, but He lost to Chen Cheng and Bai, who were appointed as Chief of Staff and Defense Minister respectively.
 He was sent instead to the United Nations Security Council as director of the Chinese military delegation.
 One year later, He was called back to be a senior military advisor, and regained the position of Defense Minister in 1948, in time to witness the collapse of KMT power.

 In 1949, Chiang had to resign for the third time, when Li Zongren was voted as acting president.
 In order to contain Li's power and influence, Chiang asked He to take the job of Speaker and later the head of the Executive Yuan of Li's cabinet, and was also named as acting Defense Minister.
-He took the job and proposed the plan of cease-fire first and peace negotiations later, for KMT to win time for its governance in China.
-The Communists exploited the cease fire to cross the Yangtze River and capture Nanjing, the capital of KMT government.
-Although the KMT still had huge numbers of troops, they were poorly armed and equipped and thus no longer had the combat power to turn the tide, especially after the United States refused to supply any more military aid.
+He took the job and proposed the plan of ceasefire first and peace negotiations later for the KMT to win time for its governance in China.
+The Communists exploited the ceasefire to cross the Yangtze River and capture Nanjing, the capital of the KMT government.
+Although the KMT still had huge numbers of troops, they were poorly armed and equipped and thus no longer had the combat power to turn the tide, especially after the United States refused to supply any military aid.
 In May, He resigned with his cabinet members in Guangzhou.

 Later years

-When He arrived in Taiwan, he said he would leave politics for introspection of the failure of the KMT.
-When Chiang was reelected as president of the Republic of China in 1950, He lost his election as member of the central committee of the KMT, and only gained the honorary title of senior advisor.
+When He arrived in Taiwan, he said that he would leave politics for introspection of the failure of the KMT.
+When Chiang was re-elected as president of the Republic of China in 1950, He lost his election as member of the central committee of the KMT and gained only the honorary title of senior advisor.

-He took charge of several clubs and associations working for the KMT, and spent most of his time playing sports, bridge, and planting.
-In 1986 He suffered from apoplexy and was sent to a hospital, where, after several months treatment, he died on October 21, 1987, at the age of 97.
-With the nickname of "Lucky General", he survived battles and campaigns, and lived longer than most of the patriarchs of KMT inclusive of Chiang.
+He took charge of several clubs and associations working for the KMT and spent most of his time playing sports, bridge, and planting.
+In 1986 He suffered from apoplexy and was sent to a hospital, where, after several months of treatment, he died on October 21, 1987, at the age of 97.
+With the nickname of "Lucky General," he survived battles and campaigns and lived longer than most other patriarchs of the KMT, including Chiang.
 His remains are interred at Wuchih Mountain Military Cemetery in Taiwan.